What is a foster volunteer?

 What kinds of animals need fostering?

-Typically two weeks to several months, depending on the animal's needs.
+Typically two weeks to several months, depending on the animal.
 As you tell us about your foster, you might enjoy helping us write an engaging bio to increase interest and the number of applications.
 During the application process, you help us select the home best suited for your foster.